Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems

 \subsection{Numerical Experiments}

-In this section, we test the adaptive ILG Algorithm~\ref{alg:abstractadaptivealgorithm} in the context of the iterative linearized FEM for stationary conservation laws discussed in Section~\ref{sec:scl}.
+In this section, we test the adaptive ILG Algorithm~\ref{alg:abstractadaptivealgorithm} in the context of the iterative linearized FEM for second-order PDE in divergence form discussed in Section~\ref{sec:scl}.
 We perform a series of numerical experiments to compare the various iterative linearization procedures from Section \ref{sec:particulariterations} and to validate the \textit{a posteriori} error estimators from Section~\ref{sec:ILFEM}.
 For all our experiments, we consider the L-shaped domain $\Omega=(-1,1)^2 \setminus ([0,1] \times [-1,0])$, and an initial mesh consisting of 192 uniform triangles.
 Moreover, we will always choose the initial guess to be $u^0 \equiv 0$, and run the algorithm until the number of elements exceeds $10^6$.
-On a given mesh, we perform at least one iterative linearization step, and continue until the linearization error is at most half as large as the discretization error, i.e.~we let $\vartheta=2$ in Algorithm~\ref{alg:abstractadaptivealgorithm}, and~$\sigma(N):=(N+1)^{-\nicefrac12}\norm{u_0^1}_X$, for $N \geq 0$, which is in line with the expected convergence rate of~$\mathcal{O}(N^{-\nicefrac12})$.
-We set the constant factors for the discretization and linearization estimators appearing in the right-hand sides of the a posteriori error bounds to~1 (cf.~Theorems~\ref{thm:aposterioriLSCL}, \ref{thm:nonlinearV1}, and~\ref{thm:nonlinearV2}).
-In the adaptive process, we mark the elements for refinement by use of the D\"orfler marking strategy, see \cite{Doerfler:96}, and process them by the newest vertex bisection method.
-The true error $\norm{u^\star-u_N^n}_X$ and the error estimator will be displayed each time before a mesh refinement is undertaken.
-Our implementation is based on the matlab package~\cite{FunkenPraetoriusWissgott:11}, with the necessary modifications.
+On a given mesh, we perform at least one iterative linearization step, and continue until the linearization error is at most half as large as the discretization error, i.e.~we let $\vartheta=2$ in Algorithm~\ref{alg:abstractadaptivealgorithm}.
+Furthermore, for a given constant~$\Upsilon>0$, we let